ihsn/SDCPractice/_build/html/_sources/case_studies.rst.txt

 this limited recoding.
 If the number of suppressions is too high, we can go back and recode age in the range 1 – 14 years.

-In Example 9.24 we demonstrate how one might experiment with local suppression to find the best option.
+In :numref:`code924` we demonstrate how one might experiment with local suppression to find the best option.
 We use local suppression to achieve 3-anonymity (see Section 5.2.2 on local suppression).
-On the first attempt, we do not specify any importance vector; this leads to many suppressions in the variable AGEYRS (see Table 9.15 below, first row), however.
+On the first attempt, we do not specify any importance vector; this leads to many suppressions in the variable AGEYRS (see :numref:`tab915` below, first row), however.
 This is undesirable from a utility point of view.
 Therefore, we decide to specify an importance vector to prevent suppressions in the variable AGEYRS.
 Suppressing the variable GENDER is also undesirable